wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 These scripts utilise the  individual output files provided by the rct-pipeline.
 The first script creates a csv containing the segment data for all trees in each plot & tile

 to run this script it requires first a csv definign appropritate trees - the clouds are not perfect and so require individual assesement. a Reference file containing file quality assessments.
-This is just a list of tree ids that have been manually checked to determine quality.
+This is just a list of tree ids that have been manually checked to determine quality.  another important aspect of this step is to define the height at which the crown starts.
+This is a somewhat arbitrary value but is important.